 It wasn’t too long ago that I was moaning at my wife for buying a MyHummy Sleepy Head.
-I said it in that review, and I’ll repeat it here.
-I thought “It was something that was simply being sold to overly panicked parents who wanted a quick fix for an easy night.”
-Something that you didn’t really need as you can get a white noise sleep aid on your phone.
+I said it in that review, and I’ll repeat it here: I thought “It was something that was simply being sold to overly panicked parents who wanted a quick fix for an easy night.”
+I felt that it was something that you didn’t really need as you could just play white noise via something like your phone.
+But is your phone really the same as a toy, or in this case, a teddy bear?

 I guess I should probably start off by answering a little question of why get another MyHummy product when we’re already successfully using the Sleepy Head?
 So let me just talk a little bit about our current situation with Isabelle.